izahai/Anime-Face-Pytorch-Stable-Diffusion/README.md

 ├── samples/        # reconstruction preview images
 └── checkpoints/    # epoch + best model weights
 ```

+You can modify the training hyperparameters in the file `configs/vae_config.json`.

 ### 4. Inference VAE
 Run: